jcppman/talks/promise_promise/slides.md

 --

-- `then` will still introduce one level of idents
+- `then` will still introduce one level of indents

 --